thewh1teagle/tauric/README.md

 Goal: No need for Cargo / Rust!

+- [ ] Custom IPC protocol crash on macOS when reading a file.
 - [ ] Dynamic icon from Python
 - [ ] Dynamic app name from Python
 - [ ] Dynamic identifier from Python